studentkittens/moosecat/doc/moosecat/source/plugin_design.rst

 .. py:module :: catellite

-.. py:function:: register(name, tags, version, priority, description='')
+.. py:function:: register(name, version, priority, description='')

     Register a plugin in the core.
+    The system will check what tags the plugin fulfills, and set the fitting tags accordingly.

     :param name: The name of the plugins for displaying purpose.
-    :param tags: A list of tags that this plugin implements.
     :param version: A version string.
 Should be consist of "Major.Minor.Micro"
     :param priority: A number between 0-100, 100 is the hightest priority.
     :param description: An optional description for displaying purpose.